bw-math/bw-math/source/assignments/projects/02_GRAPHING_II.rst

     c.
 What is the approximate value of the median?

     d.
 What is the approximate value of the interquartile range?

+    e.
+What does the boxplot tell you about the *shape* of the distribution?
+Express the answer in terms of the variable being measured.
+In other words, what does the boxplot tell you about this distribution of measurements?
+Is it centered?
+Is it skewed?

 5. Using the :ref:`python_stats_package` library, calculate the following sample statistics.
 Label all of your calculations with comments.